Helix128/Helix.Encryption/README.md

 # Helix.Encryption
-Simple and basic random seed based string encryption system for Unity
+Simple and basic random seed based string encryption (and decryption) system for Unity

 # How to use